illusivesoulworks/docs/docs/curios/slots/slot-register.md

 * **merging:** N/A

 ### **validators** (string[])
 The list of registered predicates from the Curios API used by this slot type to validate item insertions.
+For more information about validators, please see the page on [slot assignments](../items/assign-slots#validators).
 * **default:** `["curios:tag"]`
 * **merging:** Each entry is added into the final array.